 - Manatee Dental Society, past president

 I was born and raised in Iowa and practiced there for six years before I moved to Bradenton in 1987 and joined Drs.
 Zamikoff and Klement.
-I have been blessed with a wonderful wife, Donna, three children — Adam, Bridget, Elise — and one grandchild, Ellie.
+I have been blessed with a wonderful wife, Donna, three children — Adam, Bridget, Elise — and two grandchildren, Ellie and Oliver.
 We also have a Dachshund named Flossie and a Goldendoodle, Rudy.

 Sometimes I am asked what I would have pursued for a career if not dentistry.
 It definitely would have revolved around music.
 I enjoy playing classical piano, which is a great way to relax and enhance dexterity and a gentle touch while providing dental care.